cplAloysius/Auto-Record-Twitch-Streams/README.md

 ## How to install

 1. Log in to the [Twitch Developer Console](https://dev.twitch.tv/console) to register a new application and obtain your client ID and client secret.
+Instructions [here](https://www.google.com/search?client=safari&rls=en&q=twitch+register+application&ie=UTF-8&oe=UTF-8)
 2. Clone this repository on the desired machine that you will be running the script on, and `cd` into it.
 3. `python setup.py`, which creates a config.json file containing the following information:
     * Your system username